freenas/freenas-docs/userguide/system.rst

 This screen also shows which software branch, or *train*, is being tracked for updates.
 These trains are available:

-* **FreeNAS-10-Nightlies:** **do not use this train in production**.
+* **FreeNAS-11-Nightlies:** **do not use this train in production**.
-  It represents the experimental branch for the future 10 version and is meant only for bleeding edge testers and developers.
+  It represents the experimental branch for the future 11 version and is meant only for bleeding edge testers and developers.

-* **FreeNAS-9.10-Nightlies:** this train has the latest fixes and features, but they are still being tested.
-Do not select this train for   production, it is only for testing.
+* **FreeNAS-11-STABLE**: the train upon which upcoming 11-RELEASE and
+  Release Candidates (RCs) are based.
+Until 11 is released, only use this train for testing.

+* **FreeNAS-9.10-Nightlies:** as of May 5, 2017, this train has been
+  abandoned.
+Please switch to the FreeNAS-11-Nightlies train for active support.

 * **FreeNAS-9.10-STABLE:**  this is the
   **recommended train for production use**.
 After new fixes and